Thank you for participating in the V-Chorus Project.

-- Use a tripod, prop on a shelf or find some method to hold the camera still just a little lower than your face.
+- Use a tripod, music stand, prop on a shelf or find some method to hold the camera still just a little lower than your face.

-- Do not hold it in your hand to record as SHAKY VIDEO MAY NOT BE USABLE.
+- Do not hold it in your hand to record as SHAKY VIDEO CANNOT BE USED.

 - TIP: A small phone-holder with flexible legs can be found on Amazon for $10-$20 and is handy option to hold your phone for lots of fun shots by wrapping around posts, rails and more.
 Search “Phone Tripod” or “Selfie Stick” for lots of choices and ideas

 - If using a phone or tablet, record with the device HORIZONTAL (Landscape), like a monitor or TV screen, not VERTICAL (Portrait) like you would hold the phone while chatting with a friend.
 This will give the best consistency between performances, ensure the best video quality and help achieve good framing.